-PJM in its Compliance Filing addressed the Network Upgrade cost allocation issues, stating the IPR Tariff substantially complies with these requirements, requiring a Project Developer to pay for 100% of the Network Upgrades necessary to accommodate its Interconnection Request, as well as 100% of the costs of the Interconnection Facilities (including Transmission Owner Interconnection Facilities) necessary to accommodate its Interconnection Request.
-The Compliance Filing also pointed out that the IPR Tariff includes a form of NUCRA, which allows Project Developers to agree amongst themselves on the allocation of Common Use Upgrade costs.
-PJM also explained that further elaboration as to cost allocation is provided in PJM Manual 14H, Attachment B of which explains the cost allocation rules for Network Upgrades, specifying that the costs of an upgrade needed by more than one Project Developer are shared based on each New Service Request's proportional impact, measured as its MW contribution to the reliability violation
+PJM in its Compliance Filing addressed the Network Upgrade cost allocation issues, stating the IPR Tariff substantially complies with these requirements, requiring a Project Developer to pay for 100% of the Network Upgrades necessary to accommodate its Interconnection Request, as well as 100% of the costs of the Interconnection Facilities (including Transmission Owner Interconnection Facilities) necessary to accommodate its Interconnection Request.73 The Compliance Filing also pointed out that the IPR Tariff includes a form of NUCRA, which allows Project Developers to agree amongst themselves on the allocation of Common Use Upgrade costs.74 PJM also explained that further elaboration as to cost allocation is provided in PJM Manual 14H,75 Attachment B of which explains the cost allocation rules for Network Upgrades, specifying that the costs of an upgrade needed by more than one Project Developer are shared based on each New Service Request's proportional impact, measured as its MW contribution to the reliability violation

-&lt;sup>72 Tariff, Part VIII, Subpart A, section 400.
+72 Tariff, Part VIII, Subpart A, section 400.

-&lt;sup>73 Docket No. ER24-2045 Compliance Filing at 39; see also Tariff, Part VIII, Subpart C, sections 404(A)(5)-(6).
+73 Docket No. ER24-2045 Compliance Filing at 39; see also Tariff, Part VIII, Subpart C, sections 404(A)(5)-(6).

-&lt;sup>74 Docket No. ER24-2045 Compliance Filing at 39-40; see also Tariff, Part IX, Subpart H, section 6.0, Appendix 2 section 2, Schedule B.
+74 Docket No. ER24-2045 Compliance Filing at 39-40; see also Tariff, Part IX, Subpart H, section 6.0, Appendix 2 section 2, Schedule B.

-&lt;sup>75 Interconnection Projects Department, PJM Manual 14H: New Service Requests Cycle Process, PJM Interconnection, L.L.C.
+75 Interconnection Projects Department, PJM Manual 14H: New Service Requests Cycle Process, PJM Interconnection, L.L.C.
 (July 26, 2023), https://pjm.com/-/media/documents/manuals/m14h.ashx ("Manual 14H").

-(i.e., contribution to the loading on an overloaded facility).
-Further, because PJM runs a wide variety of analyses as part of its study process, it has different cost allocation methodologies that are applied.
-Manual 14H, Attachment B: Cost Allocation Procedures details four different studies and cost allocation methods (load flow, short circuit, stability, and interconnection substation) that focus on the relative impact a particular Interconnection Request has on the violations identified in the particular study.
+(i.e., contribution to the loading on an overloaded facility).76 Further, because PJM runs a wide variety of analyses as part of its study process,77 it has different cost allocation methodologies that are applied.
+Manual 14H, Attachment B: Cost Allocation Procedures details four different studies and cost allocation methods (load flow, short circuit, stability, and interconnection substation) that focus on the relative impact a particular Interconnection Request has on the violations identified in the particular study.78

 PJM requests that the Commission grant an independent entity variation to the extent necessary to allow PJM to retain the current Network Upgrades definitions, which are aligned with PJM's methodology for allocating Network Upgrade costs in its Tariff and consistent with PJM's established use of these definitions to inform Project Developers which facilities are eligible for Option to Build treatment.
 This feature pre-dates and was carried over in PJM's IPR reforms.
-As noted above, PJM's cost allocation methodology for Network Upgrades substantially complies with the Final Rule and, consistent with the Final Rule, PJM provides detailed information on cost allocation to Project Developers through Appendix B to Manual 14H.
-This complies with the Final Rule's directive that the cost of Network Upgrades be allocated based on the technical analyses to be specified under the transmission provider's proportional impact method.
-Any remaining differences in the definition of Network Upgrades, including the lack of separate definitions for Substation Network Upgrades and System Network Upgrades, should be
+As noted above, PJM's cost allocation methodology for Network Upgrades substantially complies with the Final Rule and, consistent with the Final Rule, PJM provides detailed information on cost allocation to Project Developers79 through Appendix B to Manual 14H.
+This complies with the Final Rule's directive that the cost of Network Upgrades be allocated based on the technical analyses to be specified under the transmission provider's proportional impact method.80 Any remaining differences in the definition of Network Upgrades, including the lack of separate definitions for Substation Network Upgrades and System Network Upgrades, should be permitted as an independent entity variation because it will provide PJM with greater flexibility to align its existing Tariff provisions on allocation of Network Upgrade costs with the requirements of the Final Rule.
+Allowing PJM to retain these cost determination and allocation provisions consistent with its existing Tariff is consistent with the Final Rule's objective to have Network Upgrade costs allocated based on the technical analyses to be specified under the transmission provider's proportional impact method, and the Commission therefore should grant the requested independent entity variation.

-&lt;sup>76 Compliance Filing at 40.
+76 Compliance Filing at 40.

-&lt;sup>77 See Manual 14H, Attachment B, sections B.3.1-B.3.5.
+77 See Manual 14H, Attachment B, sections B.3.1-B.3.5.